gn2netwerk/bsc-resources/README.md

 #### What contains the BSC Resources Repository?

-This repository contains all LESS-Mixins and Utilitie-Files from Basecondition.
-For using the resources without the other Basecondition components these were stored externally in the bsc-resources repository.
+This repository contains all LESS-Mixins and Utility-Files from Basecondition.
+This repository is for those who wish to use the resources without any of the other Basecondition components.

 #### Copyright and licence